mace-cream/slurm-test-env/tutorial.md

 1. configuration of ssh, users and dns server
 1. install the workload manager

+Our goal is to build a cluster for high performance computing (HPC) purpose.
+The cluster architecture for other domains may be different.
+For example, workload manager may not be needed.
+You can skip step 3 if you do not need it.

 Below we will show in detail how I finish the three steps.

 ## Connection
 To make the cluster more stable, we use wired cable to connect each computer to the cable socket.
 You should document the ip address of each computer for later usage.
 Since I use `zhiyuanWorkstation` as the manage node, which has the monitor connected to the host, I can login to this host locally with the keyboard.
+After logging in to the manage node.
+We use `ping` command to test the network connection between the manage node and each compute node.
+For example, use `ping -c 4 10.8.15.92` to test for `zhaofengLapTop`.

+## Configuration
+The first step is to close the firewall service on the system.
+The service name is called `firewalld` on RHEL derivative.
+You can also not disable this service but open some ports instead.
+We omit this configuration.

+Since we use heterogeneous operating systems, they have different package managers.
+For RHEL series, `yum` is the package manager.
+For Debian series, `apt` is the manager instead.
+For the software we used, the two series may have different package names, which are summarized in the following table.

+Then we install the openssh server on all nodes.
+The service name is called `sshd` on RHEL and `ssh` on Raspbian.
+The package name is called `openssh-server` on all distributions.

 ## Test User
 The users exist on all computers list above.